 Let me share a little about myself – dog lover to dog lover.
 Before I tell you about my background, I want to let you know about my personal goal to help animals in need.
-I love animals, and not only enjoy creating a special portrait of your pet, but also happily donate a percentage of every commissioned piece to organizations that help our little friends.
-For 2016 and 2017 my recipient will be Bergin University of Canine Studies.
-If you want to learn more about their organization go to their website at www.BerginU.edu
+I love animals, and not only enjoy creating a special portrait of your pet, but also happily donate a percentage of every commissioned piece to organizations that help our little friends as well as volunteering my time to teach children about dog safety.

 Thank You for Visiting My Site!

 Now on to how I became a canine artist.
 This first bit won’t surprise you – I’ve always had two consistent loves in my life: dogs and art!
 From the time I was born in Wisconsin, there were always dogs in our home – anywhere from one to three dogs at a time.
 I learned early on that dogs are great companions and I developed a deep appreciation of and fascination with their unique beauty.
 I think I’ve always seen the world through the eye of an artist, although I didn’t know it then.
 When I was about thirteen, I wanted to give a special gift to my mother (also a dog lover).
 I decided to draw every dog my family had ever had…past and present!
 A big undertaking for such a little girl – but I was up for it and I drew on.
 They were 5×7 graphite drawings on ivory colored paper, all framed in black, and they still hang on the stairway wall in my childhood home.

 Little did I know then that this project would be the start of a lifelong pursuit of canine art.
 Now, as then, my illustrations reveal a personal and deep appreciation for the complex and loving nature that is the dog and the profound relationships that they can have with us.